Back to blog

 }

-When use cases add value: When they coordinate multiple repositories, apply business rules, or transform data in meaningful ways.
+When use cases add value: Coordinating multiple repositories, applying business rules, transforming data.

 Ignoring the Framework

-In iOS, Core Data and SwiftUI have opinions about architecture.
-Fighting them creates friction.
-Instead, isolate framework dependencies at the boundaries and let the inner layers be framework-free.
+Core Data and SwiftUI have opinions about architecture, and fighting them creates friction.
+Isolate framework dependencies at the boundaries and keep the inner layers free.

 My Practical Architecture